marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 We had a website tuned for SEO.
 Every page was important to exist, the way it was, keeping its url untouched.
 There were also a lot of redirects of all kinds that should be kept.
 Any misstep would be a disaster to our pagerank.

 The easier way to discover which routes were more important was to use the website in localhost, observing the logs to see which of the controllers and actions were activated by every click in the browser.
 Based on these experiments I started creating tests for the routes.
 But the major problem was not to discover the ones that were in use.
 The biggist problem was discovering what were the routes **really not in use**, so we could block any access to it and just return what is expected to a nonexistent url: 404.

-The website was like a swiss cheese with lots of holes everywhere and we had to start blocking access to urls that **should not** exist anymore, but were there, public, and being banged by a lot of bots and users with a high risk of having security issues.

 This is the point where the tests or specs on routes are so important.
 To define which routes exists and which one are not supposed to exist.